ngblaylock/documentation/pages/other/extras.md

 ## Profile - No Image

 These are some profile images that you can use in whatever project you want.
 I specifically made these at probable sizes that you might find you need.
 Otherwise, if you need something different then you can use [placehold.it](https://placehold.it) or [LoremPixel](http://lorempixel.com).
-If you want to download the raw file and make edits, you can get it [here](/no-picture.afdesign).
+If you want to download the raw file and make edits, you can get it <a href="/no-picture.afdesign" target="_blank">here</a>.

 <img src="/noimage-300x300.png" style="max-height: 200px;">
 <img src="/noimage-300x400.png" style="max-height: 200px;">